 Parents can register online to access PEP results

-Acting Chief Education Officer in the Ministry of Education, Youth and Information Dr Kasan Troupe made the disclosure during an interview on the Jamaica Information Service (JIS) Studio 58a radio programme, yesterday.
+Acting Chief Education Officer in the Ministry of Education, Youth and Information, Dr Kasan Troupe, made the disclosure today.

 The special parent portal, called the DEAMS Performance Information System (DPIS) can be accessed via the link www.parent.dpisonline.com.